ldaptools/ldaptools/docs/en/tutorials/Modifying-LDAP-Objects.md

 ------------------------
 #### set($attribute, $value)

 Replaces any value that might exist in the attribute with the value you specify.
+If you pass `null`, an empty string, or an empty array, then the call will perform a reset of the attribute (which clears an existing value), which is identical to calling `reset($attribute)`.

 ------------------------
 #### add($attribute, ...$value)